Best Cave Diving Destinations - Bluewater Dive Travel

 Photos by Tom Steiner.

-How to DIVE gozo
+How to Dive Gozo

-Gozo can be dived year-round, however water temperatures in the winter months warrant the use of a semi-dry or drysuit for most divers.
+Gozo can be dived year-round; however, water temperatures in the winter months warrant the use of a semi-dry or dry suit for most divers.
 The island also experiences quite high winds and the associated sea states through the winter but is small enough that there are normally a few sheltered sites still accessible.

 Diving Conditions